Transplant Services

 Receive a Lung Transplant at NewYork-Presbyterian

-Patients travel across the country and across the globe to receive care from the lung transplant team of experts at NewYork-Presbyterian.
-As one of the top lung transplant programs in North America, we treat some of the most complex cases that other transplant centers are not equipped for, yet our patient survival rates are at or above the national average.
+Patients travel across the country and the globe to receive care from the lung transplant team of experts at NewYork-Presbyterian Hospital.
+As one of the top lung transplant programs in North America, we treat some of the most complex cases that other transplant centers are not equipped for.

-If you or a family member are in need of a lung transplant or other organ transplants, call to schedule an appointment with one of our NewYork-Presbyterian transplant doctors to learn more about what specific treatment options are available to you.
+If you or a family member has advanced lung disease, please call to schedule an appointment with one of our NewYork-Presbyterian lung transplant specialists to learn more about what specific treatment options, including lung transplantation, may be available to you.